-In August 2007, the Company agreed to acquire 50% interest in InterGroup Uluniu, Inc., a Hawaiian corporation and a 100% owned subsidiary of InterGroup, for \$973,000, which represents an amount equal to the costs paid by InterGroup for the acquisition and carrying costs of approximately two acres of unimproved land held for development located in Maui, Hawaii.
-As a related-party transaction, the fairness of the financial terms of the transaction were reviewed and approved by the independent director of the Company.
+In August 2007, the Company agreed to acquire 50% interest in InterGroup Uluniu, Inc. ("Uluniu"), a Hawaiian corporation and a 100% owned subsidiary of InterGroup, for \$973,000, which represents an amount equal to the costs paid by InterGroup for the acquisition and carrying costs of approximately two acres of unimproved land held for development located in Maui, Hawaii.
+In March 2021, in an effort to make both companies more efficient, InterGroup purchased back the 50% interest of Uluniu from Portsmouth for \$980,000, which represents Portsmouth's carrying cost of the investment.
+No gains or losses were realized as a result of the transaction since it was a related-party transaction.
+As a related-party transaction, the fairness of the financial terms of the transactions were reviewed and approved by the independent director of the Company.